Natural Dog Blog

 Dogs are built differently to us (lacking a clavicle for the shoulder muscles to attach to) for one thing so there’s a need to limit the amount of repetitive ball chasing and catching that they do.

-We need to be careful with dogs who get so excited that they ignore their pain thresholds and continue on chasing and catching the ball until injuries occur with long term consequences such as arthritis and muscle damage.
+We need to be mindful that most dogs get so excited that they ignore their pain thresholds and continue on chasing and catching the ball until injuries occur with long term consequences such as arthritis and muscle damage.

-The sudden lunging, twisting and braking actions used in ball play can injure and cause trauma to the dogs muscles especially when most dogs are not given a proper warm up or cool down period.
+The sudden lunging, twisting and braking actions used in ball play can injure and cause trauma to the dogs muscles especially when most dogs are not given a proper warm up before or cool down after.

 I’ve seen some very painful consequences in some dogs due to their love of balls that can take a long time to recover from.